Meet the APH Team

 Customer Service/Reception Staff

 I grew up in Alameda and love being a part of this community.
 When I’m not working I love to take my dog hiking in the Oakland Hills or to the dog park in Alameda.
-If you see us be sure to say “hi”!
+If you see us be sure to say “hi!”

 Veterinary Nursing Staff

-I’ve been working at Alameda Pet Hospital for over 10 years now, and I am proud to be a veterinary technician.
+I’ve been working at Alameda Pet Hospital for almost 18 years now, and I am proud to be a veterinary technician.
 I consider myself to be a cross between Ace Ventura and Dr. Doolittle, due to my humorous personality and love for all animals.
 No job is better than mine; I get to play with everyone’s pets all day.
 When I’m not at work, I’m out enjoying life with my family and friends.

 At Alameda Pet Hospital we provide compassonate, professional veterinary care for both you and your pet.
 We strive to provide high-quality medical guidance to educate you about pet care for the entire life of your pet.
 We try to treat your pets as if they were our own.